 Elected representatives give voice to the interests of Waitaki's diverse communities when Council sets its outcomes and makes decisions for our district.
 This is to ensure what Council does serves the best interests of our communities both now and in the future.

 Strong Communities

-→ By providing opportunities to participate in democratic local decision making, through representation on Community Boards, Council, and by consultation.
+- → By providing opportunities to participate in democratic local decision making, through representation on Community Boards, Council, and by consultation. - → By providing advice and encouraging initiatives to support existing and new economic activity and diversification across the district.